Nameo91/CV/README.md

 _Project Administrator_

 Responsible for administrative duties for the Philippines Refinery Master Plan 2 Project team
-- Supporting projects managers and engineers for accurate and timely record keeping of documents and emails, as well as developing and updating spreadsheets (organising, time management)
+- Supporting projects managers and engineers for accurate and timely record keeping of documents and emails, as well as developing and updating spreadsheets (_time management_)
 - Organising and providing the original copies of project documents to the clients
-- Informing the updates on the projects schedules or scopes to the relevant department (collaboration)
+- Informing updates on the project schedules or scopes to the relevant departments (_collaboration_)

 Key achievements:
 - Demonstrated talent for quickly learning new tasks and completing assignments ahead of schedule while achieving high degree of accuracy